natecook/jennajuby/site/content/post/philadelphia.md

 **Activities**

 * Explore Old City
-* See Quince St. and Elfreth's Alley, two of cutest streets in the city
+* See Quince St. and Elfreth's Alley, two of the cutest streets in the city
 * Liberty Bell and Independence Hall
 * Eat a cheesesteak, duh.
 * City Hall and Love Sign